epwefwe/3_Import_Image/README.md

 # Three Ways of Storing and Accessing Lots of Images in Python
 # 1. Storing to Disk (as individual image files)
-# 2. Storing to LMDB
-# 3. Storing to HDF5

 📁 1.
 Menyimpan ke Disk (File .png dan .csv)

 📌 Cara kerja: